Forms can be created in Backstage and shared with app users in the workspace for them to fill in.

 Forms can be tailored to their specific use thanks to a variety of form components and behaviors, scheduled to be sent out at a specific time, and also targeted to specific users.

 In this section we will take you through the basic steps for creating a form.

 You can access the Forms module through the Content category in the Backstage main menu.

 Go to the Content category in the Backstage main menu, and click on Forms.

-Click on the Create form button.
+Click on the New form button.